SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A class x is a x operates on/is defined on a class rather than an instance.
 An instance x operates on/is defined on an instance of a record.
-A class x may also be known as an associated function.
+A class function may also be known as an associated function.
 Class x ≈ static x
 generally, one mainly talks of class, instance methods, which operate on classes/instances, and class, instance variables class variables + instance variables = fields